2ftg/ftg_lib/README.md

 So for example I'm not selling RTL2832U, BK4811, RT5350F or RDA1846.
 Do your own sourcing. :D

-Give me a shout if you successfully use components from this library for something.
+Give me a shout if you successfully use components from this library in something.

 OH2FTG - 2017